droppiq/chatgpt-excel/README.md

 The result will be similar to:
 >The Eiffel Tower in Paris is about 330 meters (1,083 feet) tall, including its antennas.
 The original height when it was completed in 1889 was 300 meters, but antennas added later increased it.
->
->Do you want a breakdown by levels too?

 *Note: OpenAI can take a few seconds (per query) to return a response.
 To get a different response, tune the prompt.*